Pixel 1 Unlimited Google Photos Storage — Still Works in 2026

 Can I do this with videos too?

 Yes.
 The Pixel 1 unlimited storage benefit applies to both photos and videos uploaded through the device at original quality.
-The same workflow applies: download quota-counting videos with Snapback, transfer to the Pixel, and reupload.
+The same workflow applies: download quota-counting videos, fix metadata, transfer to the Pixel, and reupload.